 In the past, the museum visitor experience was all about what a person encountered while physically at the museum, from the ticket desk and bathrooms to guided tours and exhibitions.

-How to Understand Your Museum Website Visitors
+Understand What Your Visitors Want

 - What questions do visitors have all the time?